szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component is compatible with Improved Haer'Dalis Swords mod, which makes the weapons +4 after upgrading.
 The benefits in the upgraded version will mirror the baseline, except:

 - Entropy's Save vs. Poison penalty is -2, and it deals 9 poison damage
-- Chaos's saving throw debuff is -2 and lasts for 3 rounds
+- Chaos's Saving Throw debuff is -2 and lasts for 3 rounds
 - Act as +5 weapons
 - Can only be wielded by Haer'Dalis